How to purchase tickets

 As the TEDx team discussed our growing program, it became apparent that in order to continue providing a top-quality program we need to cover a small amount of our overhead.
 The money we expect to collect from the sale of tickets covers a small fraction of the cost of TEDxUSU—we don’t make a profit by any means—but it helps with things like refreshments, swag and travel cost for speakers.
 We are confident enough in the stellar-ness of our curated content to put our program up there with other top TEDx events and other conferences across the country.

 Daines Concert Hall

-TEDxUSU 2017 will take start at 6:00 PM at the Daines Concert Hall on Utah State University’s Logan, Utah campus.
+TEDxUSU 2017 took place at the Daines Concert Hall on Utah State University’s Logan, Utah campus.

 5:00 PM Doors open

 6:00 PM Session One begins in the Daines Concert Hall